Quantum geometrical effects in non-Hermitian systems

 Therefore the spread of non-Hermitian right Wannier states is bounded from below by the right-right non-Hermitian quantum metric integrated over the Brillouin zone.
+The right-right non-Hermitian quantum metric is real-valued, resulting in a meaningful bound on the spread of non-Hermitian Wannier states.
 We note, that analogous results can be obtained if the left Wannier states are considered instead.
 Their center and spread are determined by left-left Berry connection and non-Hermitian quantum metric respectively.